geometalab/osmaxx/README.md

 Website: http://osmaxx.hsr.ch/

+## Development
+See https://github.com/geometalab/osmaxx-docs for documentations and `/docs/development.md` for instructions.

-## Run it locally
+## Run it locally on Linux

-WARNING: only works on Linux machines.

 **Setup**